Jerome Laxale: Attempts to enter state politics

-Federal politics
+House of Representatives (2022–present)

-Laxale was the Labor Party candidate for the Division of Bennelong, which had once been represented by former Prime Minister John Howard, in the 2022 federal election.
-In order to stand for election, he renounced his French and Mauritian citizenships, which he inherited from his mother and father respectively.
-He took the seat off the Liberals on a swing of 7.9 percent, just over the 6.9 percent swing he needed to win.
-He is just the second Labor member to win the former Liberal stronghold since its creation in 1949.
+Laxale became the Labor Party candidate for the Division of Bennelong in the 2022 federal election.
+In order to stand for election, he renounced his French and Mauritian citizenship which he inherited from his mother and father respectively.
+He defeated the incumbent Liberal Party with a swing of 7.9 percent, just over the 6.9 percent swing needed to win.
+He is the second Labor candidate to win the former Liberal stronghold since its creation in 1949.